Jaromír Funke

 Jaromír Funke (1 August 1896 – 22 March 1945) was a leading Czech photographer during the 1920s and 1930s.

 Early life

 Funke was born to a wealthy family in house No. 238 in Skuteč on 1 August 1896, the son of Antonín Funke, Bohemian-German lawyer (son of Josef Funke, a Kolín draper) and his wife Miloslava, the daughter of Professor František Potůček.
-He studied medicine, law, and philosophy at the Charles University in Prague and the University of Bratislava but did not graduate and instead turned to photography.
+He studied medicine at Prague University, and law and philosophy at the Charles University in Prague and the University of Bratislava but did not graduate and instead turned to photography.

 Style

 Funke was recognized for his “photographic games” using mirrors, lights, and insignificant objects, such as plates, bottles, or glasses, to create unique works.
 In his still life imagery he created abstracts of forms and shadows reminiscent of photograms.
 His work was regarded as logical, original and expressive in nature.
 A typical feature of Funke's work would be the “dynamic diagonal."